-The text of the CCPA specifically states that its measures are designed to uphold five consumer rights.
-This means you need to bear these rights in mind when complying with the specific measures in the CCPA, particularly when deciding how to interpret a particular requirement.
+The text of the CCPA (CPRA) specifically states that its measures are designed to uphold consumer rights.
+This means you need to keep these rights in mind when complying with the specific measures in the CCPA, particularly when deciding how to interpret a particular requirement.

-Indeed, the CCPA also specifically says that its wording "shall be liberally construed to effectuate its purposes."
+Indeed, the CCPA (CPRA) also specifically says that its wording "shall be liberally construed to effectuate its purposes."
 In other words, don't expect to avoid legal problems by relying on linguistic loopholes or creative arguments.
-Everything you do to comply with the CCPA should take into account the five rights.
+Everything you do to comply with the CCPA (CPRA) should take into account the user rights.

 Let's break down the measures you must take to uphold these rights.

-To uphold the first data right, the CCPA sets out specific information that you must provide to a consumer either before or when you collect their personal data.
-The CCPA classes different types of personal data into 11 designated categories, though some data may come under multiple categories.
+To uphold this data right, the CCPA (CPRA) sets out specific information that you must provide to a consumer either before or when you collect their personal data.
+The CCPA (CPRA) classes different types of personal data into 12 designated categories, though some data may come under multiple categories.